The Current State of Flutter vs React Native vs Qt

 Qt cross platform development framework

-Let’s continue the comparison of the best cross platform development frameworks in 2022 with the Qt framework.
+Let’s continue the comparison of the best cross platform development frameworks with the Qt framework.
 The first stable release of this framework of C++ language took place back in 1996.
 Initially, this technology was used for programming desktop apps and it is one of the 4 best frameworks for cross platform desktop development.

 In 2013, Qt released a new version with an official support of Android and iOS platform.
 From that moment, it’s being recognized as an excellent really cross platform solution with great support of not only desktop platforms, but also mobile apps and embedded.
 Currently, thanks to Qt for WebAssembly, you can also distribute your application to be part of your website.